UNESCO-CJ Strategic Partnership for Girls’ Education

 - Raising awareness of the importance of girls’ education though CJ’s cultural platforms

 UNESCO and CJ are also promoting girls’ education through major cultural events.
 CJ engages celebrities in sharing messages that sensitise young audiences about the importance of girls’ education through global music festivals including KCON/MAMA (MNET Asia Music Awards) and Asia’s No.1 fashion festival Style Icon Asia (SIA).
 Artist and UNESCO Special Envoy for Peace and Reconciliation Forest Whitaker announced the “Bright Girls, Brighter Future!”
-UNESCO-CJ Partnership at the 2014 MNET Asia Music Awards, and artist Demi Lovato shared her message on girls’ education at the 2016 MNET Asia Music Awards (see also full videos of the 2015 and 2016 MNET Asia Music Awards).
+UNESCO-CJ Partnership at the 2014 MNET Asia Music Awards, and artist Demi Lovato (link is external) shared her message on girls’ education at the 2016 MNET Asia Music Awards (see also full videos of the 2015 and 2016 MNET Asia Music Awards).
 Video messages at these events have reached 500,000 on-site audiences, and 2.4 billion people in 161 countries via media broadcast.

 - Mobilising funds to support UNESCO projects on girls’ education